Nouveau-Printemps/federated-webring/fediring-protocol.md

 To federate with a server, you have to send a federation request.
 Then, the server may accept it (or not) and send you a federation response.

+When a server is federating with another server, they share their server list.
+Each server must update others servers' list each four hours.

 ### Checks validity of a request: *validity check*

 To validate a request, the server has to send a new request to the endpoint `/api/federation-indox` of the origin server